radeeyate/StratoSpore/README.md

 - [ ] Mount a sensor board on the top
 - [ ] Have standoffs for mounting PCBs and more on the bottom
 - [ ] Have a window to let light in
-- [ ] Have a camera to take pictures
+- [x] Have a camera to take pictures

 ### The Window

 We will need light to come in through an acrylic window so our algae can be exposed to light to make it photosynthesize and fluoresce.
-In front of the window will also be a Raspberry Pi Camera Module 3 to take pictures.
+In front of the window will also be a Raspberry Pi Camera Module 2 to take pictures.
+Images captured will be heavily compressed using a custom algorithm.

 The box will contain the mainboard with the Pico (or Orpheus Pico) and power supplies, a Raspberry Pi Zero 2 W with a 915 Mhz LoRa module, the camera, fluorescence sensor (+ temperature), and the sensor board mounted on the top of the box.